 To remedy this situation the interface of a sequence was modified.

-Another function was added: rest
+Another function was added: rest. *In fact: rest was renamed

-got a new meaning.*
+to next and rest got a new meaning.*

 To be truely lazy, you have to also delay the decision of whether there are next elements.